+Not many.
 If you’re running a higher traffic WooCommerce shopping site, cheap shared hosts are risky, regardless of what they tell you about it being eCommerce-ready, or any cloud, power, pro, business hosting labels etc… This is just sales hype.
-So, here’s one you could consider if you’re on a tight budget:
+So, here’s a standout you could consider:

 - Siteground (Singapore, approx NZ$220/yr*, select gogeek option, fast, SSDs, SSL certificate)

-This Siteground Gogeek package is popular with junior web designers, having special features like staging, git, slick caching etc. But unlike the Inmotion/Siteground VPS or reseller accounts, it does not generate separate cpanels for each domain, hence may be limiting if you need proper reseller capabilities.
+This Siteground Gogeek package has special features like staging, git, caching plus added security for eCommerce.
+But unlike the Inmotion/Siteground VPS or reseller accounts, it does not generate separate cpanels for each domain, hence may be limiting if you need proper reseller capabilities.
 But the CPU resources allocated is 5-10x more than other shared hosting plans I’ve used, which means fewer errors or resources timeouts.

 But how bad is shared hosting?
 See our quick performance test